 Warning to scooter users

 There have been reported incidents of station staff not recognizing scooters (and other devices that do not look like a typical wheelchair) as mobility devices and making users wait for long periods while receiving “approval” or even refusing services.
 This tends to be limited to JR train lines.
 Disability groups are pressuring the train lines to change.
 However, until changes have come into effect, users of mobility devices that do not look like a standard wheelchair may have a difficult time traveling on the train.
+Please see our page on mobility scooters for more information.

 To give you even more of a taste of riding the subway or train in Japan, check out our video!

 Not only does Japan have the most efficient train system in the world, it is likely one of the most accessible.
-While some older stations in the outskirts of the city may not be fully accessible, I would estimate that over 90% are accessible in large cities.
+While some older stations in the outskirts of the city may not be fully accessible, over 90% are accessible in large cities.
 As a word of caution, it will likely take longer traveling in a wheelchair.
 So, add in about 15-20min per transfer and 10-15min for getting on the train in the first place.